-Hilary Cronin is a London-based soprano enjoying a freelance career of opera and ensemble singing.
+Hilary Cronin is a London-based soprano enjoying a freelance career of opera and oratorio.

 Hilary trained at Trinity Laban Conservatoire of Music and Dance.
 She completed a Postgraduate Diploma and an FTCL Diploma and was a Trinity College London, Dame Susan Morden and Robinson Hearn Scholar.